 Our firm has successfully handled many limited tort car accident cases, fought the biggest insurance companies on the definition of “serious injury” and won, but nonetheless it is always a battle.

 Why do people choose limited tort?

 Often we see what initially looks like a mild back injury, turn into a herniation down the road.
-Having ongoing problems from an accident can affect your everyday life, from home to work, but for which you would not be able to recover if you had limited tort coverage.
-When you are shopping for a new auto insurance policy, or are looking over the terms of your current policy – understanding the difference between your rights with a limited tort vs full tort election is key.
+Having ongoing problems from an accident can affect your everyday life, from home to work, but for which you may not be able to recover if you had limited tort coverage.
+When you are shopping for a new auto insurance policy, or are looking over the terms of your current policy – understanding the difference between your rights with a limited tort versus full tort election is key.

 What’s the verdict?

 To give you the best rights our team of Philadelphia area car accident lawyers always recommend purchasing full tort coverage.
 We understand that sometimes the economics make that simply impossible, that is why it is important to shop around for auto insurance coverage.
 Many times we have seen insurance companies offer full tort at a significant discount when doing a thorough search of all the auto insurance carriers such as State Farm, Geico, Progressive, All State, NJM, among others.
 When you choose limited tort through companies such as Omni, Cure, The General, you may save money in the short run, but will limit your rights for recovery if you are injured in an accident.